equinor/terraform-baseline/docs/reusable-modules.md

 # Equinor Terraform Baseline

+> **Note**
+>
+> This document was previously used as the main README for this repository.
+> It has temporarily been moved into this docs folder, however it should be rewritten to build off of the new README.

 Equinor Terraform Baseline (ETB) is:

 - A set of best practices for creating reusable Terraform modules using the Azure provider.